-According to the information and explanation given to us, the Central Government has not prescribed the maintenance cost records u/s 148 (1) of the Companies act, 2013 in respect of the services carried out by the
+6. According to the information and explanation given to us, the Central Government has not prescribed the maintenance cost records u/s 148 (1) of the Companies act, 2013 in respect of the services carried out by the Company.

-Company.

-7. According to the information and explanations given to us, and on the basis of our examination of the records of the Company, has been regular in depositing with appropriate authorities undisputed statutory dues including provident fund, Employee's State Insurance, income- tax, sales tax, Service Tax, duty Of customs, duty of Excise, Value Added Tax, Cess and any other statutory dues with the appropriate Authorities.
-There were no arrear of undisputed statutory dues, which were outstanding at 31st March, 2022 for a period of more than six month from the date they became payable.
+7. According to the information and explanations given to us, and on the basis of our examination of the records of the Company, has been regular in depositing with appropriate authorities undisputed statutory dues including provident fund, Employee's State Insurance, Income- tax, Goods & Services Tax, duty Of customs, duty of Excise, Value Added Tax, Cess and any other statutory dues with the appropriate Authorities which were outstanding at 31st March, 2023 for a period of more than six month from the date they became payable.